erred/uva-rp1/notes/09-technology-report.md

 (hash) and a human-friendly translation layer be provided to map names to hashes.
 This has the advantage that for the protocol and applications, the same name will always reference the same data, vastly simplifying the protocol.
-This also provides an algorthmic guarantee against link rot.
+This also provides an algorithmic guarantee against link rot.

 IPFS appears to be the most production ready,